Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

     The DP table for stage 2 is built for different remaining budget ranges (e.g., [45,59], [60,64], etc.), with each cell recording the best reliability achievable and the optimal decision $d_2^*$​.

+# POST EXAM 1

+### Network flow

+**Network**:
+- We have arcs not edges
+	- the arcs are weights, so a weighted directed graph
+- WIth special nodes
+	-